 Immutable backups or immutable data storage refers to data that has been securely backed up and that cannot be modified or deleted until the data controller (the customer) no longer requires the data.
-This is determined by the customer organisation's data protection and retention policies.
+The latter is determined by the customer organisation's data protection and retention policies.

 1. Data retention

 It should be possible to specify how long data can be retained.
 Redstor provides the ability for customers to define their data retention requirements.
 For the default setting of monthly roll-ups, the last backup of the month becomes the roll-up for that month.
 The last backup of the roll-up period becomes the roll-up for that period.
 By default, we now retain 84 roll-ups (month-ends) for new customers.
 Existing customers may still have the previous default of two roll-ups (month-ends) enabled.

 2. Separation of production and backup data